 However, all players are in the same ship and, as a result, share the same hit points and special weapons.
 Also, players are unable to use the same special weapon simultaneously.

-Join forces with a friend and both become part of an elite counter-terrorism unit.
+Join forces with a friend in Rainbow Six, and both become part of an elite counter-terrorism unit.
 All 12 missions are fully playable in coop, and you can have two more AI team mates as part of your squad.

 Rampage: World Tour

 Up to three players can take control of troublesome monster trio George, Lizzie and Ralph, and go on an absolute rampage across the world in this 2D side-scrolling smash ’em up.